eferrea/BCI-Master/README.md

-# BCImat: a Matlab Brain Computer Interface
+# BCImat: a Matlab Intracortical Brain Computer Interface

-**Content of the package*
+**Content of the package**

 1. A Matlab BCI framework (BCImat).
 2. A task controller written in c++ for testing BCImat (TrackM).